flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

   - GetAnnouncementsChannel - returns a channel, which is used to announce when certificates have been issued or rotated
 ```

-OSM assumes that a CA has already been created on the Vault server.
+osm-edge assumes that a CA has already been created on the Vault server.
-OSM also requires a dedicated Vault role (for instance `pki/roles/openservicemesh`).
+osm-edge also requires a dedicated Vault role (for instance `pki/roles/openservicemesh`).
 The Vault role created by the `./demo/deploy-vault.sh` script applies the following configuration, which is only appropriate for development purposes:

 - `allow_any_name`: `true`